vinod40004/AI-Brain-Segmentation/README.md

-# AI-Brain-Segmentation
+Brain Tumor Segmentation and Statistical Analysis
-An open-source AI project focused on automated brain segmentation, abnormality detection, and statistical analysis in 3D neuroimaging data.
-The project features a 3D U-Net model with MRI image preprocessing, data augmentation, and visual outputs, including heatmaps and segmented region volumes.
+This repository contains a comprehensive pipeline for brain tumor segmentation using MRI images, powered by PyTorch and MONAI.
+The project includes training a 3D U-Net model, performing segmentation, and conducting statistical analysis on the predicted results.